Biz-codes/my-diy-inventory-capstone-client/README.md

-### 3. Functionality (to do now)
+### 3. Functionality
 The app's functionality (v1.0) includes:
-* use a demo version of the "My DIY Dashboard" and "My DIY Supplies" pages
-* add supplies to the "My DIY Supplies" inventory
+* All users can access a demo account to try the app.
+* All users can create an account.
+* All users can click on contact information links for the app creator.
+* Logged-in users can view their saved supplies, tools and projects. a
+* Logged-in users can add, edit and delete inventory items (supplies, tools and projects).
-* navigate between pages
+* Logged-in users can navigate between the Landing page and their Dashboard, Supplies, Tools and Projects pages - using top navigation.
-* edit a supply
-* delete a supply
-*
-*
-*
+* Logged-in users can log out to return to the Landing page.
-* use accessibility features such as text-to-speech and navigation via keyboard
+* All users can use accessibility features such as text-to-speech and navigation via keyboard.